cashubtc/nuts/XX.md

 the _funding token_, and at the end where each of the two parties swap their final balances into their wallets.

-# Exiting and fees, and the capacity of the channel
+# Exiting, fees, the `capacity` of the channel, and "impossible" balances

-There is an ASCII art diagram below, showing all the fees and the two-stage exit process.
+This text is followed by an ASCII art diagram, showing all the fees and the two-stage exit process.

 When the channel is closing, there are two stages, and there are fees to be paid in each of those two stages.